Arsenal F.C.: Supporters and rivalries

 Arsenal's fanbase are referred to as "Gooners" – the name derived from the club's nickname "The Gunners".
 Virtually all home matches sell out; in 2007–08 Arsenal had the second-highest average League attendance for an English club (60,070, which was 99.5% of available capacity), and, as of 2015, the third-highest all-time average attendance.
-Arsenal have the seventh highest average attendance of European football clubs only behind Borussia Dortmund, Barcelona, Manchester United, Real Madrid, Bayern Munich and Schalke 04.
+In 2025 Arsenal had the fifth-highest average attendance of Premier League clubs.
 The club's location, adjoining wealthy areas such as Canonbury and Barnsbury, mixed areas such as Islington, Holloway, Highbury, and the adjacent London Borough of Camden, and largely working-class areas such as Finsbury Park and Stoke Newington, has meant that Arsenal's supporters have come from a variety of social classes.
 Much of the Afro-Caribbean support comes from the neighbouring London Borough of Hackney and a large portion of the South Asian Arsenal supporters commute to the stadium from Wembley Park, North West of the capital.
 There is also traditionally a large Irish community that followed Arsenal, with the surrounding Islington and particularly the nearby Archway area having a large community of residents with Irish heritage.

 Like all major English football clubs, Arsenal have a number of domestic supporters' clubs, including the Arsenal Football Supporters' Club, which works closely with the club, and the Arsenal Independent Supporters' Association, which maintains a more independent line.
 The Arsenal Supporters' Trust promotes greater participation in ownership of the club by fans.
 The club's supporters also publish fanzines such as The Gooner, Gunflash and the satirical Up The Arse!

 There have always been Arsenal supporters outside London, and since the advent of satellite television, a supporter's attachment to a football club has become less dependent on geography.
 Consequently, Arsenal have a significant number of fans from beyond London and all over the world; in 2007, 24 UK, 37 Irish and 49 other overseas supporters' clubs were affiliated with the club.
 A 2011 report by SPORT+MARKT estimated Arsenal's global fanbase at 113 million.
-The club's social media activity was the fifth highest in world football during the 2014–15 season.
+The club is especially popular in Africa, owing to many of its players, past and present, such as those from the Wenger era, coming from Africa or being descendants from west Africa and the Caribbean.
+As a homage to this support, the 2024–25 alternative away kit used black, red and green to refer to the pan-African flag.
+In 2025 the club's social media activity was the fifth-highest among English football clubs.